MaartenVdBulcke/clustering-challenge/README.md

 # Description
-  This was an assignment during our training at BeCode.
+  This was an assignment during my training at BeCode.
   The goal was to get a feel for clustering in machine learning.
   For this we used a self-created dataframe with features extracted from a database from <a href="https://www.kaggle.com/isaienkov/bearing-classification" target="_blank">Kaggle</a>, on testing bearings.
   Our job was to cluster the data so as to identify different types of failures of the bearings.